Lokavaluto/monujo/README.md

 ## Theme customization

-You can customize the app's theme by setting properties in the `<project root>/public/config.json` file (see the `<project root>/src/assets/custom-variables.scss` for a reference of what you can customize).
-Note that if you choose to customize your theme from the main config file `<project root>/public/config.json`, be sure not to include the leading `$` of the sass variables.
+You can customize the app's theme by setting properties in the `public/config.json` file (see the `src/assets/custom-variables.scss` for a reference of what you can customize).

-See the `<project root>/public/config.example.json` for a complete example of customizing your theme in the main config file.
+See the `public/config.example.json` for a complete example of customizing your theme in the main config file.

 ## Prepare app for build